090aditya090/BIGDATA_Projects/ETL-Pipeline-Airflow-Reddit-API/README.md

 reddit_etl.py: This file contains the Python ETL script for extracting, transforming, and loading data from Reddit API to AWS S3 using s3fs.

 reddit_dag.py: This file contains the DAG and task definitions for Airflow.

+finalDeploy_reddit_dag.py: This code is deploy on Airflow which contain the DAG and task definitions for Airflow as well as Reddit ETL data pipeline code.